 The new LTS desktop release will ship with a new app pre-installed by default.
 The app is GNOME To Do and it’s a very useful app for organizing lists, tasks, and more.
 You can prioritize them. color them, set due dates, and a number of other features.

 Ubuntu 18.04 minimal install option

 Ubuntu 18.04 will use Ubiquity, the Ubuntu installer you’re probably already familiar with.
 Though the developers plan on implementing Subiquity, 18.04 will use Ubiquity, which will have a new “minimal install” option that you can choose during setup.
 Minimal install basically means the same Ubuntu, but without most of the pre-installed software.
 The minimal install option does not make Ubuntu 18.04 lightweight.
 It only saves about 500 MB.
+The minimal Ubuntu 18.04 version is only 28MB in size (when compressed).
 If you need a lightweight alternative, use something like Lubuntu.

 Ubuntu 18.04 will collect data about your system and make it public